DmytroCosmoMind/black-sea-tsr-analysis/README.md

-# black-sea-tsr-analysis
-HGAM analysis of temperature–size relationships in marine fishes
-# TSR Script (Azov–Black Sea fish life-history analysis)
+# TSR Script (Azov-Black Sea fish life-history analysis)

+HGAM analysis of temperature-size relationships in marine fishes

 ## What this code does